-The Glossary – Mindfulness and meditation terminology
+The Glossary – Mindfulness and Meditation Terminology

 If you can suggest any changes or improvements, we’d welcome your thoughts.

 Altruism – Often described as a ‘detached’ interest in others’ well-being, altruism is frequently confused or combined with compassion in meditation research.
-At the time of writing (Nov 2020), reliable construct validity for self-reported trait altruism proved elusive.
+At the time of writing (November 2020), reliable construct validity for self-reported trait altruism proved elusive.

-Amygdala: The amygdala is the part of the brain responsible for processing emotions, and it is often referred to as the “stress centre” of the brain.
+Amygdala – The amygdala is the part of the brain responsible for processing emotions, and it is often referred to as the “stress centre” of the brain.
 Studies have shown that meditation can have a number of positive effects on the amygdala, including reducing its activity.

 Biopsychosocial – Psychology uses various models to try and understand the mind.
 The biopsychosocial model is an interdisciplinary approach that combines biology, psychology, and environmental factors.

-Blind or blinded experiments – A psychological experiment is said to be blinded when participants are unaware of information likely to influence their expectations of the intervention’s effect.
+Blind or blinded experiments – A psychological experiment is said to be blinded when participants are unaware of information that is likely to influence their expectations of the intervention’s effect.
 A double-blinded experiment occurs when scientists and participants are both unaware of who is in the control and experimental groups.

 Buddhism – Buddhism is a term used to describe the many different religious and philosophical schools that broadly follow the historical Buddha’s teachings.